 This ultra-bright motion sensor light is equipped with two light heads that you can adjust 360 degrees enabling you to brighten any dark area you so wish.
 And, if you can’t get the right angle, you can adjust the entire base by 180 degrees to do so.

 When set to Auto mode, the light picks up movement as far as 70 feet away.
-If you set this knob on maximum, it’ll pick up motion day or night; set it on minimum and it'll only turn on at night.
-The Dusk to Dawn feature makes it so the light turns on at dawn and doesn’t turn off until dusk, while the On Time mode allows you to manually turn the light off and on at your leisure.
+If you set this knob on maximum, it’ll pick up motion day or night; set it on the minimum and it'll only turn on at night.
+The Dusk to Dawn feature makes it so the light turns on at dawn and doesn’t turn off until dusk, while the On-Time mode allows you to manually turn the light off and on at your leisure.

-With an IP65 waterproof rating, LEONLITE says customers can expect a 50,000-hour life span for this outdoor light that’s apparently pretty easy-to-install if you have wiring in the right spot.
+With an IP65 waterproof rating, LEONLITE says customers can expect a 50,000-hour life span for this outdoor light that’s apparently pretty easy to install if you have wiring in the right spot.
 Plus, the five-year warranty provides some peace of mind.

 The big question when it comes to outdoor motion sensor lights is how to power them.
 You might as well use one of the best (and greenest) sources of energy we've got: the sun.
-Baxia Outdoor Solar Motion Sensor Lights pull energy from the sun during the day and powers the motion sensor light at night.
+Baxia Outdoor Solar Motion Sensor Lights pull energy from the sun during the day and power the motion sensor light at night.
 There’s no need for wires, outlets, or batteries, making it one of the most convenient motion sensor lights on the market.